By The Wyoming LLC Attorney TeamJun 03, 2022

 Failure to pay the franchise tax will result in a $200 penalty, as well as interest charges at 1.5% per month.
 It will also prevent the corporation from obtaining a certificate of good standing.
-If you continue to fail to pay franchise taxes it can lead to your corporation beingn declared void by the State.
+If you continue to fail to pay franchise taxes it can lead to your corporation being declared void by the State.

-One might wonder the purpose of applying for s corporation status versus the standard C corp status.
+One might wonder about the purpose of applying for S corporation status versus the standard C corp status.
 The main benefit is the ability to provide preferred shares.
 This means that you can avoid double taxation and avoid liability at the same time.
 If you are looking to protect your personal assets from business creditor claims, an s corporation is the best solution.

 Not only is it a hassle to jump through these hoops, but they can end up creating unnecessary expenses.

 When forming an LLC in the state of Delaware you can choose the method in which you prefer to be taxed.
 There are several forms of taxation available, and while the LLC is the most flexible in being able to choose any tax election, some LLCs choose to be taxed as an S-corp.
 This is because an S-Corp election can provide some of the best tax savings along with liability protection.

 One of the main advantages of forming an S-corporation is that there is always a high level of personal liability protection for its owners.
 With similar tax benefits to flow-through tax entities, an S-corp provides overall flexibility.
 To find out more information on your company’s tax implications we recommend collaborating with the skilled professionals at Bench .
 Serving as your dependable ally, Bench stands prepared to support you in organizing your financial records, maximizing deductions, and ensuring a seamless and efficient filing process for the current year.